Talus-Network/talus-token/README.md

 deposit_pool::deposit_pool::withdrawal(pool, receipt, clock, ctx);
 ```

-### Reward Program Module
+### Reward Pool Module

-The reward program module manages reward pools and allows users to claim rewards by spending loyalty tokens.
+The reward pool module manages reward pools and allows users to claim rewards by spending loyalty tokens.
 Pools can be refreshed with more rewards, and events are emitted for transparency.

 #### Usage